internetarchive/dweb-transports/API.md

 Ideally functions should take a String, Buffer or where applicable Object as parameters with automatic conversion.
 And anything that takes a URL should take either a string or parsed URL object.

-The verbose parameter is a boolean that is an indicator of a need to output to the console.
-Normally it will be passed down to called functions and default to false.

 Note that example_block.html collects this from the URL and passes it to the library, which is intended to be a good way to see what is happening.

-Note: I am gradually (March2018) changing the API to take an opts {} dict which includes verbose as one field.
+Note: I am gradually (March2018) changing the API to take an opts {} dict.
 This process is incomplete, but I’m happy to see it accelerated if there is any code built on this, just let mitra@archive.org know.

 ## Overview